-The colorguard is the nonmusical section of the Vanguard at times performs separately from the Vanguard.
+The Colorguard is the nonmusical section of the Vanguard that at times performs separately from the Vanguard.
 The Colorguard provides additional visual aspects to the performance by interpreting the music that the Vanguard is playing via the synchronized spinning of flags, sabers, shields, or other pieces of equipment, or through dance.
-The colorguard uses different colors of flags to enhance the visual effect of the Vanguard as a whole.
+The Colorguard uses different colors of flags to enhance the visual effect of the Vanguard as a whole.

-The colorguard performs as part of the Vanguard at half time of home football games as well as at marching band competitions throughout Iowa and Missouri from August through October.
-During the winter the colorguard sometimes forms “Dunamis” and prepares short routines for basketball halftimes shows.
+The Colorguard performs as part of the Vanguard at half time of home football games as well as at marching band competitions throughout Iowa and Minnesota from August through October.
+During the winter, the Colorguard sometimes forms “Dunamis” and prepares short routines for basketball halftimes shows.
 Both men and women are encouraged to participate.
 Tryouts are held in April.

 The Dowling Jazz Bands are groups that typically perform for various DCHS events and around the metro area, and also compete in several contests throughout the fall and winter.
 The jazz program at Dowling Catholic consists of 2 bands – Jazz Ensemble and the Stage Band.

 Jazz Ensemble is the top competitive jazz group who is made up of the most experienced players and available by audition only.
-Rehearsals begin in August on Tuesday evenings (7-8:30pm) and Thursdays (D days) during available seminars.
-Beginning in October rehearsals move to A,B,C days at 7:00am and Thursday seminars.
+Rehearsals begin in August on Tuesday evenings (4:30 – 6:00pm) Beginning in October 22nd Monday and Friday at 7:00 -8:00am rehearsals are added to the schedule.

 Jazz II is our “2nd Jazz Band” and is a less-competitive group.
 The class goals are to give an outlet for students interested in jazz, encourage growth in the Jazz idiom with students who are less experienced in the art, and to prepare students who want to continue with Jazz and eventually audition for the Jazz Ensemble.
-Rehearsals begin in August on Tuesday evenings (5:30-7pm) and Thursdays (D days) during available seminars.
-Beginning in October rehearsals move to B days (7:15am), C days (7:00am), and Thursday seminar.
+Rehearsals begin in August on Tuesday evenings (3:30-4:30pm) Beginning in October 21st Thursday 7:00 – 8:00am rehearsals are added to the schedule.

 Wind Band is indoor seated traditional band – much like we would see in a symphony orchestra.
 It begins at the conclusion of the Vanguard season – and at this time Vanguard students who play instruments automatically play in the wind bands.
 Instrumentation includes bassoons, larger bass clarinets, french horns , oboes, as well as all the other instruments typically seen with Vanguard and Jazz Bands.
 We have two wind bands: Symphony Band – which performs advanced literature and is made up of 11th and 12th grade students, and Concert Band – which performs intermediate/advanced literature and is made up of 9th and 10th grade students.
 Both bands perform for the Christmas Concert, Deep Maroon Serenade in February, All-City Concert Band festival, the Spring Concert in May, and State Large Group Festival.